Password correct. Please wait...

 1. Scope of processing of personal data

 We process personal data of our users only to the extent necessary to provide a functioning website as well as our content and services.
-The processing of personal data of our users regularly takes place only after the user's consent.
-An exception applies in cases where obtaining prior consent is not possible for factual reasons and the processing of the data is permitted by statutory provisions.
+The processing of personal data of our users is regularly carried out only with the consent of the user.
+An exception applies in cases where obtaining prior consent is not possible for factual reasons and the processing of the data is permitted by legal provisions.

 2. Legal basis for the processing of personal data

-If we obtain the consent of the data subject for processing operations of personal data, Art.
+To the extent that we obtain consent from the data subject for processing operations of personal data, Art.
 6(1)(a) of the EU General Data Protection Regulation (GDPR) serves as the legal basis.

 If the processing of personal data is necessary for the performance of a contract to which the data subject is party, Art.
 6(1)(b) GDPR serves as the legal basis.
-This also applies to processing operations that are necessary for carrying out pre-contractual measures.
+This also applies to processing operations that are necessary to carry out pre-contractual measures.

 To the extent that processing of personal data is necessary for compliance with a legal obligation to which our company is subject, Art.
 6(1)(c) GDPR serves as the legal basis.

-In the event that vital interests of the data subject or another natural person make the processing of personal data necessary, Art.
+In the event that the vital interests of the data subject or another natural person require the processing of personal data, Art.
 6(1)(d) GDPR serves as the legal basis.

-If the processing is necessary for the purposes of the legitimate interests pursued by our company or a third party and the interests, fundamental rights and freedoms of the data subject do not override the former interest, Art.
+If the processing is necessary to protect a legitimate interest of our company or a third party and the interests, fundamental rights and freedoms of the data subject do not override that interest, Art.
 6(1)(f) GDPR serves as the legal basis for the processing.

-The personal data of the data subject will be deleted or blocked as soon as the purpose of storage ceases to apply.
-Storage may take place beyond that if provided for by the European or national legislator in Union regulations, laws or other provisions to which the controller is subject.
-Blocking or deletion of the data also takes place if a storage period prescribed by the aforementioned provisions expires, unless there is a need to continue storing the data for conclusion or performance of a contract.
+The personal data of the data subject are deleted or blocked as soon as the purpose of storage ceases to apply.
+Storage may continue if provided for by Union or national legislation in regulations, laws or other provisions to which the controller is subject.
+Data will also be blocked or deleted when a storage period prescribed by the aforementioned standards expires, unless further storage of the data is necessary for the conclusion or performance of a contract.

 III.
 Provision of the website and creation of log files